animatlabs/animatlabs.github.io/_posts/2023-12-18-native-mapping-operations.md

 ## Implicit Operators: The C# Native

-C#'s implicit operators allow custom type conversions, which can be leveraged for mapping.
+C#'s implicit operators allow custom type conversions, which can be used for mapping.

 ### Pros